-Diamonds are forever, though sometimes it takes a little extra work.
-The Diamond airplane built by a couple of shipyard buddies in 1910 may not have been forever if it weren’t for the foresight to dig its pieces out of musty crates and build it again.
-By 1999, there were no drawings, most of the parts were rotten, and important components weren’t found in the boxes.
-All the Hiller Aviation Museum restoration crew had were old pictures, an assortment of parts, and a determination to bring to life a significant airplane built by two young men who knew nothing about flight, only a few years after Kitty Hawk.
+Diamonds are forever, though sometimes it takes a bit of extra work.
+The Diamond airplane was built by a couple of shipyard buddies in 1910; but by 1999 there were no drawings, most parts were rotten, and essential components were missing.
+All the Hiller Aviation Museum restoration crew had were old pictures, an assortment of parts, and a determination to revive an airplane built a few years after the first flight at Kitty Hawk.

 Lan Maupin was a dredge captain working in the Pittsburg, California, shipyard owned by a man named Lanteri.
 Probably motivated by the new adventure of flight and not even aware of the money being made flying in air shows, they formed the Diamond Airplane Co.
 There were stories that Maupin and Lanteri slipped under tent flaps at an exhibition to eyeball details of the Curtiss show planes.
 Curtiss had been sharing design ideas with those who had interest and money to buy them.
 Most likely, however, Maupin and Lanteri winged it with pictures, magazine articles and personal observation.
 In any case, their Diamond was larger than the Curtiss planes and loaded with hardware store buckles and fittings.